FOCUSING ON FAT-LOSS

 If you’re unsure, you’re not alone.
 A 2014 study shows that when it comes to fat-loss, even health professionals are confused.
 Some believe fat turns into muscle, or that it leaves the body via the colon, both of these answers are incorrect.
 Other professionals believe fat is converted into energy and lost as heat.
 This theory disobeys the fundamental law of chemical reactions known as the conservation of matter (or mass.)
 The law states that the same amount of matter going into a reaction comes out of it.
 Matter doesn’t simply vanish.
 Fat tissue is full of lipids (compounds that store energy.)
 Even if these compounds are broken down and generate heat, you’re still left with the same number of atoms you started with.

 So, where does the fat go?
-In the 2014 study, out of the 150 doctors, dietitians and personal trainers asked, only three gave the correct answer.
+In the 2014 study, out of the 150 doctors, dieticians and personal trainers asked, only three gave the correct answer.

 You literally breathe most of it out!
 That right, the answer is probably happening to you right now.
 Fat is converted into carbon dioxide and water.